BoarderEB/vcf2csv/README.md

 -o = Specified the Outfile like -o contacts.csv
 -l = logs go to stdout
 -p = Add Photos to csv from vcf.
+--TelNoTyp = Telephone numbers are only converted as Tel0, Tel1, Tel2 and TelFax
 ```

 ## Currently this data is being converted: